vahin21/Python/README.md

 Two strings are an anagram if they both have the same number of letters and the same letters.

-### 3) ATM
+### 3) Calculator

-This program is basically an ATM.
-You can deposit, withdraw, or check your current balance.
-When you download and run the program, you have to enter a PIN.
-The PIN is **8241** (shush...don't tell anyone).
+This program is a calculator.
+When you run the program, you get 7 options (add, subtract, multiply, divide, modulus, exponenciation, and floor division).
+You can choose which operation you want to do and enter the 2 numbers.

-After entering the PIN, you get options to withdraw money, deposit money, and check your balance.

 ## Can You Use It?